intel/llvm/sycl/test-e2e/README.md

 The following features are only set if you pass an argument to `llvm-lit` (see section below).
 All these features are related to HW detection and they should be considered deprecated, because we have HW auto-detection functionality in place.
-No new tests should use those features:
+No new tests should use these features:

  * **gpu-intel-gen9**  - Intel GPU Gen9  availability;
  * **gpu-intel-gen11** - Intel GPU Gen11 availability;